 Use the correct end on all inserted rebars.
-Pre-weld a 175 mm (7") long bolt on to the top of any rebar that is pre-anchored in a splice and will extend through a wooden bond beam.
-Use a 75-100 mm (3- 4") hook on pins inserted through a wood element.
-Use a 255 mm (10") long hook on pins to be embedded in reinforced concrete.
+Pre-weld a 175 mm (7") long bolt on to the top of any rebar that will extend through a wooden bond beam and is pre-anchored in a splice.
+Use a 75- 100 mm (3- 4") hook on any pin inserted through a wood element.
+Use a 255 mm (10") long hook on any inserted rebar to be embedded in reinforced concrete.

-Before inserting rebar through a wood lintel or bond beam, widen the hole to accomodate the 50 mm (2") diameter curve at the rebar bend.
-Bend to 90 degrees before inserting, or bend after inserting into the wall.
-Where hooks are needed on diagonals, aim hooks across the course top.
+Before inserting rebar through a wood lintel or bond beam, widen the hole to accommodate the 50 mm (2") diameter curve at the rebar bend.
+Bend to 90 degrees before inserting, or bend after inserting.
+Hooks on diagonal rebars will be level with the course top if the hook is perpendicular to the wall direction.